-Auto accident insurance proceeds are taxable depending on the specific situation.
-Generally anything that is considered a financial gain will be considered taxable income.
+Depending on the specific situation auto accident insurance proceeds are taxable.
+Generally, anything that is considered a financial gain will be considered taxable income.
 We’ve got information on what makes auto insurance benefits taxable and what doesn’t!

 What types of insurance proceeds are not taxable?

 Are auto accident settlements taxable?
 If an accident results in a court case and/or an insurance settlement, the nature of the settlement determines taxation.

 The parts of the settlement that cover injury are generally not taxed.
 This is assuming that the amount is taken directly from the medical expenses that have been incurred as a result of injuries sustained in the car accident.